abayomipopoola/reddit/README.md

-# reddit
+# reddit-clone

-A simple reddit clone.
+A simple reddit clone built with the following:
+- Simple HTML templating in Go.
+- Smart templates routing.
+- Simple authentication & session handling.
+- Database Queries with sqlx.